dgreif/homebridge-hatch-baby-rest/README.md

   * Battery level and firmware version (Rest+ only)

 ** Rest Mini does not have a light, so only audio controls are available

+The Hatch Restore supports much more complicated routines that do not map well to HomeKit controls.
+Because of this complexity, the Restore is exposed as a simple switch.
+Turning the switch on will initiate the first step in your Bedtime routine.
+Turning the switch off will turn the device off no matter which routine/step you are in.

 ## Easy Setup